monopole/myrepos/README.md

 myrepos [{path/to/config/file}]
 ```

-By default, the path to the config file is `$HOME/.myrepos.yml`, and as the
+By default, the path to the config file is `$HOME/.myrepos.yml`.

-name suggests, it's a YAML file.
+For an example, see [example_myrepos.yml](example_myrepos.yml).

-For an example, see [example_myrepos.yml](./example_myrepos.yml).
+For a detailed explanation of the fields, see [MyReposConfig](internal/pkg/myreposconfig.go).